LearnTeachCode/intro-javascript-class/week-1/1-4-dragon-defeater-v1.md

-# Planning our group project: Dragon Defeater!
+# Section 1.4: Planning our group project: Dragon Defeater!

 Let's build a super tiny game to start learning the basics of combining JavaScript with HTML to create an interactive web page!
 We'll start by planning out the game and identifying what we'll need to learn in order to create it.